GHG-P fact sheet

 1. The centralised approach : individual facilities report activity/fuel consumption data at the company level, where GHG emissions are calculated.

-The revised edition of the GHG Protocol is the result of a two-year dialogue among multiple stakeholders, aimed at leveraging experience gained with the first edition.
+The revised edition of the GHG Protocol is the result of a two-year dialogue among multiple stakeholders, aiming to leverage experience gained with the first edition.
 It includes additional guidance, case studies, annexes, and a new chapter on setting GHG reduction targets.
-The first edition remains largely relevant; the changes made do not affect most GHG inventories.
+The first edition remains largely relevant; the amendments do not affect most GHG inventories.

-The choice of the accounting boundary depends on the characteristics of the company, the objective pursued and the needs of users.
+The choice of accounting boundary depends on the characteristics of the company, the intended objective and the needs of users.
 Several factors must be taken into account, such as:

-• organisational structures: control (operational and financial), ownership, legal arrangements, joint ventures...
+• organisational structures: control (operational and financial), ownership, legal agreements, joint ventures...

 • operational boundaries: on-site and off-site activities, processes, services and impacts

-• business context: nature of activities, geographic locations, industry sector(s), objectives of the information and users of the information
+• business context: nature of activities, geographical locations, sector(s) of industry, information objectives and users of the information

-All relevant emission sources must be included in reporting for it to be complete.
-Although the idea of a may seem useful, it is not compatible with the GHG Protocol's completeness principle.
+All relevant emission sources shall be included in reporting for it to be complete.
+Although the idea of a materiality threshold may seem useful, it is not compatible with the completeness principle of the GHG Protocol.
 When emissions have not been estimated or are estimated at an insufficient quality level, it is essential that this be clearly documented and justified.

 The GHG Protocol describes five accounting principles which establish an implicit standard for the faithful representation of a company's GHG emissions through its technical, accounting and reporting efforts.
-Guidance on uncertainty assessments, as well as an uncertainty calculation tool, have been developed.
+A guidance document on uncertainty assessments, as well as an uncertainty calculation tool, have been developed.

 Does the approach rely on tools?

-Guidelines for each calculation tool include the following sections:
+Guidance for each calculation tool includes the following sections:

-• Overview : provides an overview of the tool's purpose and content, the calculation method used and a description of the process.
+• Overview : provides an overview of the tool's objective and content, the calculation method used and a description of the process.

 • Selection of activity data and emission factors : provides sector-specific good practice guidance and references for default emission factors.